ptchinster/dcron/README.md

 The following are included in the "extra" folder.
 None of them are installed by `make install`:

-crond.rc
-:	This is an example rc script to start and stop crond.
-It could be placed in /etc/rc.d or /etc/init.d in suitable systems.
+- `crond.rc`: This is an example rc script to start and stop crond.

-crond.conf
+   It could be placed in `/etc/rc.d` or `/etc/init.d` in suitable systems.
-:	This contains user-modifiable settings for crond.rc.
-The sample crond.rc expects to source this file from /etc/conf.d/crond.
+- `crond.conf`: This contains user-modifiable settings for crond.rc.
+  The sample `crond.rc` expects to source this file from `/etc/conf.d/crond`.

-run-cron
-:	This simple shell script is a bare-bones alternative to Debian's run-parts.
+- `run-cron`: This simple shell script is a bare-bones alternative to Debian's `run-parts`.

-crond.service
-:      This is an example sysvinit service to start and stop crond.
-It could be placed in /lib/systemd/system in suitable systems.
+- `crond.service`: This is an example sysvinit service to start and stop crond.

-root.crontab
+  It could be placed in `/lib/systemd/system` in suitable systems.
-:	This is an example crontab to install for the root user, or to install in /etc/cron.d.
-It runs any executable scripts located in the directories /etc/cron.hourly, /etc/cron.daily, /etc/cron.weekly, and /etc/cron.monthly at the appropriate times.
+- `root.crontab`: This is an example crontab to install for the root user, or to install in `/etc/cron.d`.
+It runs any executable scripts located in the directories `/etc/cron.{hourly,daily,weekly,monthly}`  at the appropriate times.
-This example uses the run-cron script mentioned above, and relies on you to create the /etc/cron.* directories.
+  This example uses the `run-cron` script mentioned above, and relies on you to create the /etc/cron.* directories.

-prune-cronstamps
-:	crond never removes any files from your cronstamps directory.
+- `prune-cronstamps`: `crond` never removes any files from your cronstamps directory.
   If usernames are abandoned, or cron job names are abandoned, unused files will accumulate there.
 This simple cronjob will prune any cronstamp files older than three months.
-It will run weekly if placed in /etc/cron.d.
+  It will run weekly if placed in `/etc/cron.d`.

-crond.logrotate
-:	This is an example to place in /etc/logrotate.d.
-This config file assumes you run crond using -L /var/log/crond.log.
-If you run crond using syslog instead (the default), you may prefer to configure the rotation of all your syslog-generated logs in a single config file.
+- `crond.logrotate`: This is an example to place in `/etc/logrotate.d`.
+This config file assumes you run crond using `-L /var/log/crond.log`.
+If you run crond using `syslog` instead (the default), you may prefer to configure the rotation of all your syslog-generated logs in a single config file.

-crontab.vim
-:	This makes vim handle backup files in way that doesn't interfere with crontab's security model.
+- `crontab.vim`: This makes vim handle backup files in way that doesn't interfere with crontab's security model.

 BUG REPORTS, SUBMISSIONS